 AWARDS: 1st Place Season - $175.00, 2nd Place Season - $125.00

 AWARDS: 1st Place Tournament - $75, 2nd Place Tournament - $25

 Spectators are not allowed on the bench.

 Each team roster must be turned in by the first game.
 Failure to turn in a roster will result in forfeits until the roster has been submitted.
 Once the halfway point of the season is completed, no new players may be added to the roster.
-(Exception: an injured player may be replaced after approval from the recreation supervisor)
+(Exception: an injured player may be replaced after approval from the Recreation, Facilities & Safety Manager)

 Team rosters may consist of a maximum of 22 players who are 16 years or older.
 A player under 18 must have a waiver signed by a parent or guardian to participate.